zengqunzhao/Exp-CLIP/README.md

 This is a PyTorch implementation of the paper:

-*Zengqun Zhao, Yu Cao, Shaogang Gong, and Ioannis Patras. "[Enhancing Zero-Shot Facial Expression Recognition by LLM Knowledge Transfer](https://arxiv.org/abs/2405.19100)", IEEE/CVF Winter Conference on Applications of Computer Vision (WACV), 2025.*
+*Zengqun Zhao, Yu Cao, Shaogang Gong, and Ioannis Patras. "[Enhancing Zero-Shot Facial Expression Recognition by LLM Knowledge Transfer](https://arxiv.org/abs/2405.19100)", IEEE/CVF Winter Conference on Applications of Computer Vision (WACV), 2025.
+(Oral Presentation)*

 ### Abstract